medimarket.com logo

 Start with realistic expectations.
 Softlaser will not heal the ulcer if:

-• You don't treat the underlying disease – compression therapy is ESSENTIAL for venous insufficiency, and glucose control is indispensable for diabetes
+• you don't treat the underlying disease – compression therapy is ESSENTIAL for venous insufficiency, and glucose control is indispensable for diabetes;

-• Severe arterial insufficiency is present – if blood supply is critically low, this must be corrected first (possibly by vascular surgery)
+• severe arterial insufficiency is present – if blood supply is critically low, this must be corrected first (possibly by vascular surgery);

-• The wound is infected – active, purulent infections require antibiotic treatment first
+• the wound is infected – active, purulent infections require antibiotic treatment first;

-• You do not follow hygiene rules – without regular dressing changes and wound cleaning the laser won't help
+• you do not follow hygiene rules – without regular dressing changes and wound cleaning the laser won't help.

 Softlaser is a valuable adjunct tool — but it does not replace medical care and treatment of the underlying disease.

-Remember: ulcer treatment is a team effort
+Tanácsok Remember: ulcer treatment is a team effort

 Successful treatment of a leg ulcer does not depend on a single method.
 Think of it as a puzzle where every piece must be in place: